UM-iRaL/ae740_crazyflie_sim/README.md

 # How to use
-**Note:** The workflow requires three separate terminals, each dedicated to a specific component:
+**Note:** The workflow requires four separate terminals, each dedicated to a specific component:

 1. **Terminal 1:** Launches the SITL Gazebo simulation (custom Crazyflie firmware).
 2. **Terminal 2:** Starts the Crazyswarm2 `crazyflie_server` (ROS 2 interface).